-27 Some commentators have asserted that it is unclear whether or not this commodity carve-out should be regarded as selfexecuting.
+&lt;sup>27 Some commentators have asserted that it is unclear whether or not this commodity carve-out should be regarded as self-executing.
 See, e.g., Lay, Sloan, & Sutton, 723 T.M., Publicly Traded Partnerships, at II.D.2.g.(2).

-28 H.R.
+&lt;sup>28 H.R.
 Rep. No. 100-391, pt.
 2, at 1066-67 (1987).

-29 See Elliot, n.
+&lt;sup>29 See Elliot, n.
 3 above.
 Note, however, representatives from the IRS publicly acknowledged that the "pause" was not necessarily limited to the natural resource area, but that most of the PLR requests tended to be in this area.

-^{30 §7704(}d)(1)(E).
+&lt;sup>30 §7704(d)(1)(E).

-31 Lay, Sloan, & Sutton, n.
+&lt;sup>31 Lay, Sloan, & Sutton, n.
 27 above, at II.D.2.f.(1).

-$^{^{32}}$ Note that certain other sources are excluded from the category of qualifying resources, including soil, sod, dirt, turf, water, mosses, minerals from sea water, the air, or similar inexhaustible sources.
-613(b)(7)(A) and 613(b)(7)(B).
+$^{32}$ Note that certain other sources are excluded from the category of qualifying resources, including soil, sod, dirt, turf, water, mosses, minerals from sea water, the air, or similar inexhaustible sources. \$613(b)(7)(A)\$ and <math>\$613(b)(7)(B)\$.

-33 S. Rep. No. 100-445 at 424 (1988).
+&lt;sup>33 S. Rep. No. 100-445 at 424 (1988).

-34 See, e.g., PLR 200821021.
+See, e.g., PLR 200821021.

-$^{^{35}}$ Fuels described in subsection (b), (c), (d), or (e) of §6426, or any alcohol fuel defined in §6426(b)(4)(A) or any biodiesel fuel as defined in §40A(d)(1), largely renewable resources.
+$^{35}$ Fuels described in subsection (b), (c), (d), or (e) of §6426, or any alcohol fuel defined in §6426(b)(4)(A) or any biodiesel fuel as defined in §40A(d)(1), largely renewable resources.

-the limitation that "[0]il, gas, or products thereof are not intended to encompass oil or gas products that are produced by additional processing beyond that of petroleum refineries or field facilities, such as plastics or similar petroleum derivatives."36
+the limitation that "[o]il, gas, or products thereof are not intended to encompass oil or gas products that are produced by additional processing beyond that of petroleum refineries or field facilities, such as plastics or similar petroleum derivatives."

-With respect to transportation, whether or not an activity qualifies for the §7704(c) exception from corporate tax treatment depends upon the mode of transportation and the customer to whom the resource is being delivered.37 Generally, if the resource is being delivered by pipeline, all income derived therefrom will be qualifying.38 If the resource is being delivered by any other method (truck, ship, etc.), then it becomes necessary to look at the customer.
-If the customer to whom the resource is being delivered is a "retail customer," then generally income derived from transporting the resource will not be qualify-ing.39 A similar "retail exception" applies to the marketing of natural resources, pursuant to which income derived from marketing minerals and natural resources to end users that are "retail customers" generally will not be considered qualifying income (e.g., gas station operations).40 Because the exact contours of the above qualifying activities are not always clearly defined, many taxpayers relying on the Natural Resource Exception to qualify an MLP as a partnership for federal income tax purposes, have requested a PLR from the IRS regarding whether their specific business operations generate qualifying income.
+With respect to transportation, whether or not an activity qualifies for the §7704(c) exception from corporate tax treatment depends upon the mode of transportation and the customer to whom the resource is being delivered.
+Generally, if the resource is being delivered by pipeline, all income derived therefrom will be qualifying.
+38 If the resource is being delivered by any other method (truck, ship, etc.), then it becomes necessary to look at the customer.
+If the customer to whom the resource is being delivered is a "retail customer," then generally income derived from transporting the resource will not be qualifying.
+A similar "retail exception" applies to the marketing of natural resources, pursuant to which income derived from marketing minerals and natural resources to end users that are "retail customers" generally will not be considered qualifying income (e.g., gas station operations).
+Because the exact contours of the above qualifying activities are not always clearly defined, many taxpayers relying on the Natural Resource Exception to qualify an MLP as a partnership for federal income tax purposes, have requested a PLR from the IRS regarding whether their specific business operations generate qualifying in-